-Over 40 million adults and almost one-third (31.9%) of adolescents (ages 13-18) in the U.S. have anxiety disorder making it the most common mental health issue in America.
-With May being National Mental Health Awareness month, we here at Breathe Chile wanted to bring awareness to this sometimes sensitive subject.
+Over 40 million adults and almost one-third (31.9%) of adolescents (ages 13-18) in the U.S. have an anxiety disorder, making it the most common mental health issue in America.
+This highlights the importance of Mental Health Awareness and the reason we at Breathe Chile strive to raise awareness about mental health and promote open conversations about a sometimes sensitive subject.

 What is Anxiety?